iYaoy/iRecyclerViewFittings/README.md

     }
 }
 ```
 3, Multiple choice, headers and footers, status views(such as an empty placeholder or a network error display), all of that realized with wrapper.
 What's more, an observer is registered by wrapper to observe data change happend in client adapter.
 So you shouldn't need to take care of item view invalidate when data changed.
-Of course, you can let a wrapper wrapped by any other wrapper.
+Of course, you can let a wrapper be wrapped by any other wrapper.
 ```
 recycler_view.apply {
     adapter = CachedStatusWrapper().apply {